mariolito/fine-tuning-transformer-models/readme.md

 # Fine-tuning Cross-Encoder for Greek Natural Language Inference (lighteternal/nli-xlm-r-greek)

-This project includes a natural language inference (NLI) model, developed by fine-tuning Transformers on a Greek Textual Entailment Corpus dataset [link](https://inventory.clarin.gr/corpus/689).
+This project includes a natural language inference (NLI) model, developed by fine-tuning a Sentence-BERT pre-trained model on a Greek Textual Entailment Corpus dataset [link](https://inventory.clarin.gr/corpus/689).

 The purpose of this project is to present fine-tuning examples of HuggingFace models, using PyTorch or transformers libraries.